Lpharome/alx-pre_course/README.md

 This is my first repo.
-I love ALX:
+I love ALX, and hope i pass the probation stage.